-Communication Tick Inform school staff as appropriate, depending on the time and scale of the incident.
+Communication Tick Inform school staff as appropriate, depending on the time and TICK scale of the incident.
 Consider emergency communications needs.
-Dedicate lines for incoming and outgoing calls and arrange extra support if required.
-Line to be used for incoming calls only: 01798 342369 Line to be used for outgoing calls only: 01798 342549 Consult with the emergency services / West Sussex County Council regarding informing parents of injured and non-injured children.
-Ensure parents of any injured children are immediately informed of what has happened and where their son / daughter is.
-Record what their plans are, e.g. to travel to their son / daughter, any assistance they need and any means of communications with them.
+Dedicate lines for , , , , , , , , , , , , , , , , , , , incoming and outgoing calls and arrange extra support if required.
+Line to be used for incoming calls only: 01798 342369 Line to be used for outgoing calls only: 01798 342549 Consult with the emergency services/West Sussex County Council regarding informing parents/carers of injured and non- injured children.
+Ensure parents/carers of any injured children are immediately informed of what has happened and where their son/daughter is.
+Record what their plans are, e.g. to travel to their son/daughter, any assistance they need and any means of communications with them.
 In event of a major incident, the police may give advice regarding naming badly injured people or fatalities.
-You may also need to inform next-of-kin of any staff who have been involved.
-Inform parents of any other children on the visit but not directly involved in the incident.
-Decide which parents should be informed and by whom and contact them as appropriate.
-Wherever possible, parents should first hear of the incident from the educational establishment (or from the person in charge of the group), not from hearsay or from the media.
-Information given must be limited until the facts are clear and all involved parents / next-of-kin are informed.
-Inform the chair of governors/Head of Youth Service, if applicable.
-During office hours, call the West Sussex County Council emergency contact: 001243-642104 Outside office hours, call West Sussex County Council's emergency helpline: 01444-411738 Support from other organisations may be required (please see section 8).
+You may also need to inform the next-of-kin of any staff who have been involved.
+Inform parents/carers of any other children on the visit but not directly involved in the incident.
+Decide which parents/carers should be informed and by whom and contact them as appropriate.
+Wherever possible, parents/carers should first hear of the incident from the educational establishment (or from the person in charge of the group), not from hearsay or from the media.
+Information given must be limited until the facts are clear and all involved parents/carers/next-of-kin are informed.
+Inform the chair of governors/senior manager, if applicable.
+During office hours, call the West Sussex County Council emergency contact: 01243 642104 Outside office hours, call West Sussex County Council's emergency helpline: 07623 512200 Support from other organisations may be required (please see section 8).
 Contact details are available in Appendix 3.
 Examples of support include: Assistance at the educational establishment by the WSCC Area Support Team or the WSCC Travelling Team at the site of the incident.
 Help with arranging transport between the incident, parents and the educational establishment.
-Help with media management, including press statements and interview briefing.
-If the visit is abroad, and the incident results in substantial medical or other expense, risk and insurance staff at West Sussex County Council, or appropriate tour operator, should be informed as soon as possible.
+Help with media management, including press statements and interview briefing. statements and interview briefing.

+If the visit is abroad, and the incident results in any medical or other expense, the Council's travel insurer's or appropriate tour operator's emergency helplines, should be informed as soon as possible.
 (Collaboration with any applicable tour operator's emergency response plan will be important.)
-Inform children and staff at school and their parents.
-Remember that information given must be limited until the facts are clear and all involved parents / next of kin are informed.
+The emergency helplines can also provide general assistance such as political evacuation, local instability, liaison with embassies, loss of luggage, airport assistance and so on.
+Inform children and staff at school and their parents/carers.
+Remember that information given must be limited until the facts are clear and all involved parents/carers/next of kin are informed.
 In the event of a tragic incident, seek support from the WSCC Educational Psychology Service about the best way to inform children and to support them afterwards.
-Staff, children and parents should be asked to avoid talking to the media.
-Consider implementing Recovery Team - See Section 7.
+Staff, children and parents/carers should be asked to avoid talking to the media.
+Consider implementing Recovery Team - See Section 7 .

 Media management Tick Introduce, if necessary, controls on school entrances and telephones.
 Designate a senior member of staff as primary liaison person.
-Liaise with WSCC's Communications staff as early as possible, and work with them to prepare a press statement, to be agreed by Operations Director of WSCC Learning Service, and the head of establishment before release.
+Liaise with WSCC's Communications staff as early as possible, and work with them to prepare a press statement, to be agreed by the Duty Director, and the head of establishment before release.